 “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.
 The freedmen are advised to remain quietly at their present homes and work for wages.
-They are informed that they will not be allowed to collect at military posts and that they will not be supported in idleness either there or elsewhere.” —General Orders, Number 3; Headquarters District of Texas, Galveston, June 19, 1865
+They are informed that they will not be allowed to collect at military posts and that they will not be supported in idleness either there or elsewhere.” —General Orders, Number 3opens a new window; Headquarters District of Texas, Galveston, June 19, 1865

 - Juneteenth Music Festival and Paradeopens a new window: June 16 in the Historic Five Points Neighborhoodopens a new window.
 This year's theme is "The Wakanda Experience."
 Parade goersopens a new window are asked to wear African Heritage Clothing and bring signs that say #DREAMBIG.